 Earlier this year, I wrote an article on the differences between the functions of a copywriter and a content strategist.
-The salient point of that piece was that many self-proclaimed copywriters are actually performing the functions of a content strategist, perhaps without really realizing it.
+The salient point of that piece was that many self-proclaimed copywriters are actually performing at least some of the functions of a content strategist, perhaps without really realizing it.

 Poll of Content Professionals